MicrosoftDocs/kaizala-docs/Articles/PartnerDocs/KaizalaActionCards.md

 # Kaizala Action Cards

-Kaizala offers you wide range of action cards or mini apps that make your daily work management easy and efficient.
+Kaizala offers you a wide range of action cards or mini apps that make your daily work management easy and efficient.
 You can use the Out-of-box(OOB) Action cards or create your own customized Kaizala Actions.

 Some of the OOB Action cards available are as follows:
 - Announcements